Palisar/Palisar/README.md

 - 👋 Hi, I’m @Palisar
 - 👀 I’m interested in learning to code in C#.
 I want to develop an app in an industry that is almost devoid of it.
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning C# .NET XAML
 - 💞️ I’m looking to collaborate on app developement.